mciocchi/atomic_d6/README.md

 - Success: The spell is cast as intended.
 - Failure: The spell fizzles and does not manifest.
+- Boon:
-- Boon (Atomic D6): The spell is unexpectedly more powerful or produces a beneficial side effect.
+  - The spell might be unexpectedly more powerful or produce an unexpected beneficial effect.
   - Spells that are unexpectedly more powerful may also be dangerous to the player and their allies!
+- Bane:
-- Bane (Atomic D6): The caster takes a hit from magical strain, regardless of success or failure.
-This may represent backlash, fatigue, or psychic stress.
+  - The caster takes a hit from magical strain, and loses 1 Mana and 1 Stamina, regardless of the success or failure of the spell.
+  - Just like any other hit, if the character has no Stamina remaining, they suffer 1 Wound instead.
+  - The spell may have unexpected negative effects.

-### Eldritch Burden:
+### Eldritch Burden

-Characters may concentrate to maintain one single conjured magical effect for extended periods of time.
+Characters may maintain one single conjured magical effect for extended periods of time.

 Channeling powerful eldritch energies in this way causes visible effects.
 For instance: a pyromancer concentrating to maintain a spell might sprout magical flames from their eyes that grow higher depending on the power of the spell.

 As long as a character is concentrating in this way, they cannot rest and recover Stamina or Wounds.

+They may cast additional spells as long as they do not maintain effects over an extended period of time.

 ### Death by Magical Strain

-If characters die by Magical Strain, powerful Eldritch energies are released.
+When a character dies as a result of magical strain, powerful eldritch energies are released.
+The exact kind of eldritch energies varies depending upon the type of spell being cast, but the results are unpredictable and spectacular.
 For instance: a pyromancer might explode in a violent fireball.

 ### Paradox

 Magic is bound by the rules of the world.
 Characters who attempt to repeatedly bend or break those rules begin to strain the fabric of reality itself.

-Bending the rules of reality in this way can cause Paradox, which makes subsequent castings of the same world-breaking spell increasingly difficult.
+On rare occasions, bending the rules of reality in this way can cause Paradox, which makes subsequent castings of the same world-breaking spell increasingly difficult.

-Paradox represents reality “pushing back” against the caster, and can have narrative as well as mechanical consequences.
+Some say that Paradox is caused by gods that wish to punish mortals for breaking the rules of the reality that they constructed.
+Others claim it is caused by reality itself pushing back against the caster.
+In any case, it can have narrative as well as mechanical consequences.

 ---